Welcome to the 2021 International Conference on Family Planning

 The sixth International Conference on Family Planning (ICFP) will take place in Thailand in 2021 and will be co-hosted by the Bill & Melinda Gates Institute for Population and Reproductive Health, the Kingdom of Thailand’s Ministry of Public Health, The Royal Thai College of Obstetricians and Gynaecologists, and the Population and Community Development Association.

 Thailand, through its partnerships with local organizations, political will of the government and bold imagination in designing its family planning program, increased contraceptive use among all women from 15 to 78.4 percent since passing its national population policy in 1971.
 What started as a pilot study among rural women transformed into a full-fledged national family planning program over the two decades following its implementation, reducing the population total fertility rate from 6.1 to 1.5.
 Thailand’s family planning program has been so successful, in part, because of the novel ways in which it popularized family planning early in its launch (wherever you see cabbages you see condoms), and the critical role that the government played in making services available closer to the people, especially through district hospitals linked to community-based programs.

-Thailand serves as an example for other low- to middle-income countries about the great strides that are possible in reproductive health, HIV, and other development indicators when you invest in women by investing in family planning.
+Thailand serves as an example for other countries about the great strides that are possible in reproductive health, HIV, and other development indicators when you invest in women by investing in family planning.
 Knowledge creation, social mobilization, and policy advocacy are the three angles of Thailand’s tri-power strategy for successful family planning programming.
 This allows the Thai government and its people to utilize their limited resources for universal coverage in the most efficient ways.